-The first step is to identify all the potential risks that could arise on the construction project.
+Identify: The first step is to identify all the potential risks that could arise on the construction project.
 This should not be a guessing game.
-Carefully review the bidding documents, plans and specifications for the project.
-Once you have a full understanding of the scope of the project you can start identifying the issues that may arise down the line.
+Carefully review the bidding documents, plans, and specifications for the project.
+Once you have a full understanding of the scope of the project, you can start identifying the issues that may arise down the line.
 Rely on your previous experiences by reviewing similar projects you’ve completed in the past.
 Get the key players of your project team together to hash out the probable risk and potential opportunities.
-If you’ve never worked with a potential client, do your due diligence and conduct some research on them.
-Common risks include incomplete construction documents, site conditions, accelerated timelines, safety concerns, delays, change orders and unexpected increases in material costs.

-Once you’ve identified the potential risk, the next step is to prioritize those risks.
-To do this you need to identify what impact each risk will have and the probability that it will occur.
-High impact, high probability risks should go to the top of your list with risk with low impact and a low probability of occurrence at the bottom.
-Take into account how much time, money and work each risk will require to effectively manage.
-This is a good time to review your bid/no-bid decision.
+Prioritize: Once you’ve identified the potential risk, the next step is to prioritize those risks.
+To do this, you need to determine what impact each risk will have and the probability that it will occur.
+High impact, high probability risks should go to the top of your list.
+A risk with low impact and a low probability of occurrence at the bottom.
+Take into account how much time, money and work each risk will require to manage effectively.
 If you’ve identified a large number of high impact, high probability risks it might be time to walk away and move on to your next opportunity.